nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 So what what did you discover in the tunnels?
 We find a whole lot of goblins.
 A ton of goblins.
 There were some, dark skinned elves.
 I've never seen anything like that before.

+---

+### Session Play - Part 3

 They seem to be kind of leading them, I think.
 And these.
 And, I don't know why I have them or someone else has them, but, you know, we've definitely found some, like, texts, especially when we couldn't read being the important one.
 Yes.
 He takes he takes them, and starts leafing through them.

 He goes through the journal, first, and looks at the torn map piece, and then looks at the, the scroll that you or the impression that you did of the of the word of the words in blood on the wall.
 Mhmm.
 And it says, now these I don't recognize.
 Well, I I do recognize, but I cannot read them.
 The, the first of these languages is quite obviously goblin.

 Never bothered learning that tongue.
 The second, I know only from my religious readings.
 It is infernal.
 What is infernal?
 In the language of demons.

 Oh.
 Can I say that one up, Paul, Christian?
 No. I I I didn't catch what you said, Jason.
-Oh, I just asked Carson if he had hadn't studied that one up.
+Oh, I just asked Karsten if he had hadn't studied that one up.

 Oh.
 I mean, to answer your question, he should have.
 So the answer is he should have.
 I was just confirming Right.
-I knew what it was, and I should have said, should Carson know this?
+I knew what it was, and I should have said, should Karsten know this?

 And the answer is yes.
 I would hope so.
 And if not, then there's a deficiency in my teachers.
 Math teachers.
 Math teachers.